 For us, there was nothing unique about the noise levels coming from the Porter-Cable vacuum.
 It was pretty much like working with any other good ash vacuum.

-Stanley – SL18116P Wet/Dry Vacuum – Best Budget Ash Vacuum
+Best Budget Ash Vacuum: Stanley – SL18116P Wet/Dry Vacuum

 While we consider the Stanley – SL18116P the best budget vacuum in our review, it offers more than just a cheap price.
 In fact, the price takes nothing away from the overall quality.

 We believe the thank capacity is good enough for domestic purposes.
-It may also work in jobsites, especially when the volume of ash or dust to be cleared is medium to small-scale.
+It may also work in job sites, especially when the volume of ash or dust to be cleared is medium to small-scale.

 The filtration part of the Stanley – SL18116P was not too impressive.
 We noticed some particles escaping from the vacuum.
 But then, it wasn’t something that could ruin its overall quality.
 However, it didn’t look like the vacuum would clog at any time.
 So, overall, the filter did most of what it should.

 The 10 ft. of electric cord and 6 ft. of hose combined to create a roaming range of up to 16 ft.
 This was more than enough while we were indoors.
-While outsider, we used an extension cord.
+While outside, we used an extension cord.

 When it comes to operating quietly, this vac did not do better or worse than the rest.
 So, it isn’t a quiet alternative.
 You can expect about the same loudness as the average ash vacuum.